A lesson they won't forget

 This learning program is designed for middle and high school students.
 Using the zig-zag cooperative learning model, students are introduced to the variety of career opportunities available within the museum setting.
 This experience provides students with a chance to discover the range of museum-oriented career opportunities while partaking in group discussions following the tour.

-The museum - which is fully accessible - offers tours and hands-on art activities for individuals and students with visual impairment.
-Using a variety of methods, including touch tours and storytelling, docents create a unique experience for these students.
+The museum - which is fully accessible - offers tours and hands-on art activities for individuals and students with special needs.
+Using a variety of methods, including touch tours and storytelling, docents create a unique experience for participants and caregivers.